Fly Me to the Moon (2023 film): Cast

-Also appearing in the film are Carmen Chou as Yuen and Kuet's mother; Chu Pak Hong as Fai, a drug-addict friend and fellow thief with Kok Man; Wu Chien-ho as Xiao Yu, a friend with benefits of Yuen; and Wong Tsz Ho as Sky, Yuen's first love.
+Also appearing in the film are Carmen Chou as Yuen and Kuet's mother; Chu Pak Hong as Fai, a drug-addict friend and fellow thief with Kok-man; Wu Chien-ho as Xiao Yu, a friend with benefits of Yuen; and Wong Tsz-ho as Sky, Yuen's first love.

 Production

 Development

 In 2017, Chinese literature graduate Sasha Chuk published a semi-autobiographical novella Farewell of Summer, based on her personal experience as a mainland native who immigrated to Hong Kong when she was six years old.
 She began adapting her book into a screenplay while filming the short film Plain Sailing, and was encouraged by producer Jun Li to take on the lead acting role simultaneously.
 In 2020, Chuk applied for the Hong Kong Film Development Council's First Feature Film Initiative and received funding of HK$5 million.
 The film then underwent approximately three years of pre-production.
-Chuk also served as the film's director, marking her directorial, scriptwriting, and acting debut in a feature film.
+Chuk also directed the film, marking her directorial, scriptwriting, and acting debut in a feature.
 Taiwanese actor Wu Kang-ren was attached to the project in the early stages of casting, on the recommendation of Li to Chuk when Chuk was looking for a non-Cantonese native-speaking actor.
 Wu accepted the role right after finishing the shooting of Abang Adik (2023) and spent four months residing in Hong Kong to familiarize himself with the traits of Hong Kongers.
 The film was enlisted at the Asia Film Financing Forum in March 2023, and was selected on the Golden Horse Film Project Promotion in September 2023.